SOLO BASSOON AND ORCHESTRA

 by Nadina Mackie Jackson

-This is a spreadsheet of 36 concerti for solo bassoon written by Canadian composers.
+This is a spreadsheet of 45 concerti and single movement works for solo bassoon written by Canadian composers.
 In this list, I include all Canadian works that were envisioned for bassoon and orchestra, including very short pieces that can serve as encores.
 There are fifteen columns, covering the name of the concerto, composer, date of composition, instrumentation, duration, commissioners/dedicatees, soloist, conductor, premier date, publisher, premier venue, orchestra for premier, premier city, recordings and selected repeat performances.
 I am actively searching for more Canadian works for bassoon and orchestra and updates will happen over time.
+If you have a composer to add, please send all info to us!
 To see all the column entries, click on “column visibility”.

 Below the spreadsheet are some of my thoughts on bassoon concerti in general.